Aameshk-Khan/Taleemabad_CERP/README.md

 </p>

 At baseline, the percentage difference between treatment and control schools for pre-literacy is 5.81% which is statistically insignificant from zero.
 At endline, the percentage difference between treatment and control schools for pre-literacy is -.55% which is statistically insignificant from zero.
 Expressed in standard deviations, treatment schools are .04 standard deviations below control schools for pre-literacy at endline.
+{: style="text-align: justify"}

 At baseline, the percentage difference between treatment and control schools for pre-numeracy is 2.64% which is statistically insignificant from zero.
 At endline, the percentage difference between treatment and control schools for pre-numeracy is 3.74% which is statistically insignificant from zero.
 Expressed in standard deviations, treatment schools are .2 standard deviations above control schools for pre-numeracy at endline.
+{: style="text-align: justify"}

 At baseline, the percentage difference between treatment and control schools for motor skills is 1.05% which is statistically insignificant from zero.
 At endline, the percentage difference between treatment and control schools for motor skills is 3.95% which is statistically insignificant from zero.
 Expressed in standard deviations, treatment schools are .29 standard deviations above control schools for motor skills at endline.
+{: style="text-align: justify"}

 To summarize, for MELQO, the treatment schools performed better than control schools at endline for Pre-Numeracy and Motor Skills except for Pre-Literacy in which the control schools performed better.
+{: style="text-align: justify"}

 #### 3.4.
 School Level Analysis using Truncated Sample

-The following results pertain to the truncated sample of 42 consistent schools, with 21 schools part of the treatment group and an equivalent number part of the control group.
+The following results pertain to the truncated sample of 42 consistent schools, with 21 schools part of the treatment group and an equivalent number part of the control group. {: style="text-align: justify"}

 **3.4.1.
 ASER Grades 1 - 3**